Good Stress vs. Bad Stress: How stress can trigger a bipolar episode

 We do not get excited about things way off in the future.

-Excitement may simply be really fun form of overwhelm and urgency.
+Excitement is simply the really fun form of overwhelm and urgency.

 Therefore, it is very common for people to experience excitement and have it lead to mania and possibly even depression.